 Presenting...
 Insect Metamorphosis

-Visit our new temporary exhibit and discover one of evolution's most remarkable achievements.
+An exhibit about one of evolution's most remarkable achievements.
 Part of the University-wide Oxford Kafka 2024 celebrations.

 On their way to adulthood, many invertebrate animals change dramatically as they go through their life stages: Caterpillars and maggots bear very little resemblance to the butterflies or flies that they will become.